 Our Social Action theme will continue in April with the replanting of our SNUUC community garden and the support of the UUSC Garden Project to support garden projects across third world countries.

 Notes from David Silver & the RE Wing "Do not go where the path may lead: Go instead where there is no path and leave a trail"- Ralph Waldo Emerson

-All children and youth will begin in the Sanctuary on Sunday before being dismissed to their religious education classes
+All children and youth will begin in the Sanctuary this Sunday before being dismissed to their religious education classes

-- The next meeting of the Religious Education Committee will take place on Sunday March 16 at 12pm in the RE Wing.
-All are welcome to attend
+- The RE Committee will meet on Sunday April 6 at 12 pm in the RE Wing.
+All are invited to attend

 Student Activity Fund

 The Student Activity Fund (SAF) is a program to encourage young Unitarian Universalists to live their religious values through internships in social action, advocacy and service provision.